-Current use - the use that is generally and usually met in the waterbody in spite of periodic failure to meet numeric criteria for that use.
+Current use - the use that is generally and usually attained based upon the water quality in the waterbody.

-Department - the Department of Health.
+Department - the Department of Health, or a successor agency.

-Designated use - the use specified for the waterbody in the water quality standards.
+Designated use - the use specified for the waterbody in these water quality standards whether or not they are being attained.

 Director - the Director of the Department, or his or her designee.

-Early warning value - a concentration that is a percentage of or practical quantitation limit for a ground water quality criterion or enforcement standard.
+Early warning value - a concentration that is a percentage of or practical quantitation limit, for a ground water quality criterion or enforcement standard.

-EPA - U. S. Environmental Protection Agency.
+EPA - United States Environmental Protection Agency.